Hipólito Yrigoyen: Armed rebellion

 On 10 April 1892, Luis Sáenz Peña was elected President of Argentina.
-One week before, President Carlos Pellegrini had declared a state of siege and, with the justification of a radical conspiracy, sent Leandro N. Alem to prison and practically all of the radical leaders were arrested over a period of two months, with the exception of Yrigoyen.
+One week before, President Carlos Pellegrini had declared a state of siege and, with the justification of a radical conspiracy, sent Leandro N. Alem to prison.
+Practically all of the radical leaders were arrested over a period of two months, with the exception of Yrigoyen.
 In November of that year, the National Convention of the Civic Radical Union (UCR) was convened, in which Alem and Yrigoyen made a declaration that called for an armed uprising against the regime.
 The Convention approved a manifesto that labeled the source of the government's power as "based in fraud and violence".
 On 17 November, the Civic Radical Union issued its charter, the first document of its kind in the history of the party.
 This was the first in a series of events that began the new radical revolution.